 Aortic valve repair represents a valuable option for the treatment of patients with aortic valve regurgitation, in order to provide optimal freedom from valve-related events during follow-up.
 Several techniques to achieve a sustained repair have been proposed, and annular stabilisation has been evoked as a key factor to guarantee long-term durability.
 Recently, a novel rigid ring has been introduced into surgical practice.
 Here we present the initial experience in Switzerland with this promising approach.

-Key words: aortic valve repair; aortic rigid ring; valve sparing operations
+Keywords: aortic valve repair, aortic rigid ring, valve sparing operations, aortic, ring, sparing, operations

 Aortic valve repair is an elegant strategy for the treatment of patients with aortic valve regurgitation, as there is no need for anticoagulation and it takes advantage of autologous leaflet tissue that provides durability, resistance to infection, remodelling capability and physiological movement [1–3].
 Several techniques have been proposed, and annular stabilisation, as in the mitral and tricuspid valves, is a key factor in avoiding the risk of recurrence of regurgitation due to progression of root dilation .